-With its imposing medieval castle, cobbled lanes leading to picturesque alleys and waterfronts and numerous churches, Ghent is a photographer’s paradise.
+There are many reasons to visit Ghent, especially with its imposing medieval castle, cobbled lanes leading to picturesque alleys and waterfronts along some of Europe’s most beautiful canals and numerous churches, Ghent is a photographer’s paradise.
 With a wide variety of delicious

 not good for my diet cuisine and the overall lack of crowds of tourists, the city feels like the bigger sibling to Bruges with a more authentic feel to it and totally deserves to be on your European itinerary!
 Best of all, these are Ghent things you can do in a day without a free walking tour!

 The city was first founded as a small settlement just at the confluence of the Rivers Scheldt and Leie in 640 when St. Amandus decided to establish an abbey here.
 The city quickly became one of the most important and richest cities in Europe between 1000 – 1550 and was even at one time, larger than London, yet smaller than Paris.
 With over 50,000 people during the High Middle Ages and a highly developed mercantile zone, wool had to be imported from Scotland and England, however that relationship would significantly deteriorate during the Hundred Year’s War.
 Ghent would seek favor with the King of France and since then Dutch has been the official language.